Skip to main content

 The appropriate output will be sent to the shell window.
 To edit the program, reopen the C source file in the text editor, make the changes, save the file, and then repeat compile/link commands.
 If errors occur, the error messages will be printed in shell window.

-This page titled 1.1: Introduction is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by James M. Fiore via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 1.1: Introduction is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by James M. Fiore via source content that was edited to the style and standards of the LibreTexts platform.